Greywater System Installation: Complete Guide to Water Reuse in 2026

 • Best for: Flat or uphill irrigation zones

 Full biological processing systems like membrane bioreactors (MBRs) treat greywater to near-potable quality through multi-stage filtration, aeration, and UV disinfection.
-Suitable for toilet flushing, laundry reuse, or large-scale irrigation.
+Many jurisdictions require NSF/ANSI 350 certification for these units when used for toilet flushing or indoor reuse.

 • Best for: Whole-home water reuse, water-scarce regions